Murabba Palace: Current usage

 A development project was initiated by the Saudi Commission for Tourism & Antiquities in 1999 to renovate the Murabba palace.
 It was converted into a museum and became open to public visits.
+As part of the King Abdulaziz Historical Center project, Murabba Palace was restored and furnished to reflect the period associated with the later years of King Abdulaziz.
 It was called "living museum" after renovation.
 It is part of the King Abdulaziz Darat or King Abdulaziz Historical Center.

 In the current usage, the ground floor includes the guards' room and stores for food, coffee, wood and other materials needed for cooking.
 The upper floor is made up of salons and waiting rooms for visitors.
 There several historic garments and crafts are exhibited.
 There are also the King Abdulaziz memorial hall and a written and photographic archive centre in the building.

 One of the dignitaries welcomed at the Murabba Palace was General Secretary of the Chinese Communist Party Xi Jinping who visited Saudi Arabia in January 2016.
 On 20 May 2017 the US President Donald Trump and his wife Melania Trump attended a dinner which was organized by King Salman bin Abdulaziz Al Saud at the Murabba Palace.